wix-playground/wix_build_tools/README.md

 | `branch`     | `string`    | master
 | Specify a branch to fetch HEAD references
 | `shallow_since`     |  `string`  | none
-| An optional date in addition to a specified commit.<br>Setting such a date close to the specified commit allows for a more shallow clone of the repository, saving bandwidth
+| An optional date in addition to a specified commit.<br>Setting such a date close to the specified commit allows for a more shallow clone <br>of the repository, saving bandwidth
 | `cache_directory`     | `string`    | none
 | Local path to clone the repository into.<br>Default location is used to clone into `$HOME/.git-cache/<repo-name>`
 | `fetch_retries_count`     | `int`    | 2